Get more from your Personal Home Manager . . .

 Turn the burner on “high” for 5 minutes when finished.
 This will help burn off grease and other drippings.

-Turn off grill gas supply when done.
+Turn off gas supply.
 And lastly, in addition to turning off the knob on the front of the grill, when you are finished cooking, you should also turn off the gas at the supply source.

 Personal and child safety